Home › Blog › Using Feedback to Fuel a Better Customer Experience

 Furthering that last point, many companies are now collecting feedback on feature requests using a straightforward “feature request board.
 For example, here’s the page we use at HubSpot to source feature requests:

-Note however that this tends to be biased towards your most passionate, highest-intent customers.
-That’s not a bad things in itself, as you can clearly still get good ideas from these people, but it’s good to know that they may not reflect your customer base at large.
+Note, however, that this tends to be biased towards your most passionate, highest-intent customers.
+That’s not a bad thing in itself, as you can clearly still get good ideas from these people, but it’s good to know that they may not reflect your customer base at large.

 In summary, using real-time surveys, feature request boards, and qualitative data from live chats and support tickets, you can gather a variety of product-level data, including: